-The JustWrite Ohio Program
+The JustWrite Ohio High School Program

-The Basics: Schools enter a DIVISION 1 (9th and 10th grade) and/or a DIVISION 2 (11th and 12th grade) team into a Regional tournament.
+Schools enter a DIVISION 1 (9th and 10th grade) and/or a DIVISION 2 (11th and 12th grade) team into a Regional tournament.
 Each division consists of competing six writers.
 (Cost-$250 to enter one division, $400 to enter both divisions)

 Regional Tournament Specifics:

-Each team is required to provide one judge per division entered in the REGIONAL competition.
+Each team is required to provide one judge per division/team entered in the REGIONAL competition.
 Typically, the judges are the team coaches.
 During competitions, students are given a genre specific prompt.
 These genres may include: Historical Fiction, Science Fiction, Realistic Fiction, Mystery, Classic Horror/Gothic, Fantasy, and Narrative Nonfiction.

 Judges are assigned groups of writers, and read and rank their stories according to a rubric.
 This rubric addresses not only aspects of creative writing, but also technical aspects of composition as well.
 No writer can be given the same score on the rubric, as any other writers in their round group, and this rubric score will determine round winners.
 Rank is only used to break ties between students when determining awards.